Position: Former Research scientist, Industrial Research Limited (IRL). Currently Senior Scientist, Robinson Research Institute

 On returning to New Zealand, he eventually found his way into the superconductivity research group at IRL in Wellington.

-The major research focus is on improving the performance of superconducting wires.
+The major research focus there was on improving the performance of superconducting wires.

 Nick is primarily an experimental physicist, and he enjoys the variety involved in research, from laboratory benchtop experiments to computer interfacing to analytical modelling to simulations.
 In addition, there are opportunities to travel widely to attend conferences and collaborate with other research groups.